 (Price was for three nights because I had a 9pm flight the last night)

-At Bonus, I bought a sandwich, some water – because I forgot my refillable bottle – and some chocolate I had read was good.
-The sandwich was a pre-made sandwich.
-In the states, I wouldn’t even consider buying something like that but it looked good and it was.
+On my first stop, I bought a sandwich, some water – because I forgot my refillable bottle – and some chocolate.
+The sandwich was a pre-made sandwich that I wouldn’t even consider buying in the US.
 My first meal in Iceland wasn’t glamorous but it was cheap and helped me get on the road quickly.
-Lunch, water – enough for the entire trip – and chocolate cost me $12 USD.
+Lunch, my water, which ws enough for the entire trip – and the chocolate cost me $12 USD.

-I ended up stopping again, at a store in the country to buy meat, cheese, crackers, chips and yes, more chocolate, for the next two days.
+I did end up stopping again, at a smaller store in a rural area and then another time at a different Bonus to buy meat, cheese, crackers and more of that delicious chocolate, for the next two days.

 All in all, I was pleased with my food plan.
 It wasn’t much different than the way I eat on my road trips in the states.
 The restaurants I went to definitely weren’t gourmet but I don’t eat gourmet when I travel at home either.